zachholcomb/adopt_dont_shop_2001/README.md

 - city
 - state
 - zip
-And I click the button to submit the form
-Then a `POST` request is sent to '/shelters', a new shelter is created, and I am redirected to the Shelter Index page where I see the new Shelter listed.
+And I click the button "Create Shelter" to submit the form Then a `POST` request is sent to '/shelters', a new shelter is created, and I am redirected to the Shelter Index page where I see the new Shelter listed.